-Virtually any neurological symptom can occur, but some are more common and characteristic than others.
-Unilateral symptoms usually affect the left side and not the right.
-Common symptoms include headache, vertigo, hemisensory loss, hemiparesis, pseudoseizures.
+Virtually any neurological symptom can occur, but some are more common and characteristic than others:

-La belle indifference is also characteristic.
+La belle indifference may be present.
 The patient is unbothered and calm when describing their neurological symptoms, even if they are severe.
-This is because conversion symptoms usually relieve the mind of some underlying anxiety or psychiatric problem
+This may be because conversion symptoms “relieve” the mind of some underlying anxiety or psychiatric problem.

 Diagnosis and evaluation

 Conversion disorder used to be a diagnosis of exclusion, but not anymore.
 The diagnosis is made when physical examination shows clinical findings which are incompatible with disease or are inconsistent across different parts of the examination.

 Many patients have concomitant organic neurological disorder and psychiatric disorder, and so the presence of psychiatric disorder should not by itself be an indication of conversion disorder.
 A patient can have both conversion disorder and organic neurological disorder.

 It’s important to inform the patient of the diagnosis properly and with respect, as education about the diagnosis sometimes improves it.
 Delivering the diagnosis in a suboptimal manner often leads to the patient feeling dismissed or offended, although this cannot always be prevented.
 As with other functional disorders, patients often get the impression that their providers think they’re making up these symptoms, intentionally faking them, or that “it’s all in their head”, and so it’s important to make sure that one understands that their symptoms are real and taken seriously.
 Many patients are hesitant to accept the diagnosis, insisting that there is underlying organic disease.